ericharmeling/in-60-seconds/PITCHME.md

 ### How does CockroachDB guarantee consistency?

 @ul[spaced text-white]
+- Recall that transactions are atomic, serializable ("isolated"), and durable (the A, I, and D in ACID).
+- C is the consistency.
+@ulend

+---

+## Consistency

+### How does CockroachDB guarantee consistency?

+@ul[spaced text-white]
-- Transactions are atomic, serializable ("isolated"), and durable (the A, I, and D in ACID).
+- Recall that transactions are atomic, serializable ("isolated"), and durable (the A, I, and D in ACID).
 - C is the consistency.
 @ulend